Contact Us - Whatsapp

 In today’s modern world, drivers face many distractions that they have to ignore.
 Mobile phones should be placed in a secure location within your truck’s cab and not touched until you are parked up and secure.
 No phone call is worth putting your driving and other people at risk.

-Other distractions include music as this could be too loud and distract you from focusing on the road ahead of you.
+Other distractions include music as this could be too loud and distract you from focusing on the road ahead of you or missing key directions from your sat-nav, this can lead to you arriving at your destination late because you was re-routed.

 Blocking out distractions and making time to deal with them when safe to do so, such as phone calls goes a long way when ensuring your and other road users’ safety.